FHIR/auto-ig-builder/investigations/2026-03-27-ig-trigger-concurrency/SOLUTION.md

 ## Tradeoffs

 - branch-head semantics are preserved instead of moving to exact-SHA builds
-- if the pinned node disappears, the queued successor may need a later webhook to recover
+- same-node pinning remains the preferred fast path, but stale-placement fallback adds a little more scheduler logic
 - there is no remembered desired intent for a fully idle branch with zero Jobs
 - correctness is "latest observed branch head wins operationally," not "every webhook SHA is built exactly"